cs160-berkeley/Group-06-Project/README.md

 # Pins List
 ## Companion App

-1. Motion Sensor
+1. Motion Sensor (better simulation with a switch)
 2. Sync Signal
-3. Thumbprint Sensor
+3. Thumbprint Sensor (better simulation with a switch)
 4. GPS

 ## Device App
 1. GPS

+# Note on Companion App
+* Screen size: 375 x 667 (iPhone 7 size)

 # Note on Device
 * This device is for new device only.